unproductive-labs/isekai-world-state/players/adb6ec9d/messages.md

 > I'm Belkan, I always have a scarf and an uzi.

 Now I'll respond to Belkan's introduction.
 The player is introducing themselves with specific items (scarf and uzi) - this is character creation, so I need to give an engaging response and leave tasks for the world builder to update their character profile...

+---

+## 2025-07-30 21:28:13

+> lol what do I see.
+Anything I can shoot at?

+Perfect.
+Now I have the complete picture.
+Belkan is in Shadowwood Forest with his Uzi, asking what he can shoot at.
+I can see there's a spectral mage (Lyralei) who has been resurrected, a confused merchant (Dave), and various mystical elements...